mekkablue/Symmetry/README.md

 The plugin needs Glyphs 2.3 or higher, running on OS X 10.9.5 or later.
 This plugin will not work in older versions of the app.

+For app versions older than 2.3, there is a file called `Symmetry_old.glyphsReporter` in this repository.
+I will not update the old version anymore, though.

 ### License

 Copyright 2015 Rainer Erich Scheichelbauer (@mekkablue).